nikyan/AIHCND_C2_Starter/FDA_Submission_Template.md

 **Indications for Use:**

+* Workflow priortization for Radiologists
 * Screening x-rays for Pneumonia
-* Workflow priortization for Radiologists
-* Classify Male and Female patients between age group of 20 and 70
+* Can classify Male and Female patients between age groups of 20 and 70

 In diagnostic situations, a clinician orders an imaging study because they believe that a disease may be present based on the patient's symptoms.
 Diagnostic imaging can be performed in emergency settings as well as non-emergency settings.
 The CAD system can perform the first level of analysis which can then be validated by a Radiologist.
 The classification done by the CAD system can be used to optimize Radiologist workflow so that positive cases are assessed first.

 **Device Limitations:**

-* Rate - TP/FP
 * Requires High Computational Infrastructure (GPU, High RAM & CPU)
 * The CAD system may perform better on Male patients versus Female since training data had more Male patients.
 * The CAD system may not perform well in the presence of other diseases such as Infiltration, Edema, Atelectasis, Effusion etc.

 **Clinical Impact of Performance:**

+The threshold is selected to optimize Recall so that we have more confidence when the test is negative.
+This is well suited for worklist priortization.

 ### 2. Algorithm Design and Function